(How we use your information)

 - medical and administration (such as doctors information, child health, dental health, allergies, medication and dietary requirements);

-- attendance (such as sessions attended, number of absences, absence reasons and any previous schools attended);
+- attendance (such as sessions attended, attendance code for each half day session, number of absences, absence reasons and any previous schools attended);

 - assessment and attainment (such as national curriculum assessment results);